SchoolOfCode/bc17-w6-hackathon-make-a-codewars-challenge-v3-WaferMouse/PROJECT_PRESENTATION.md

 - Install dependencies ✅
 - Write a barebones test to check the environment ✅
 - Write a test ✅
+- write function skeleton ✅
 - Write a basic solution (cheat by copying and pasting the expected output in) ✅
-- Write a better solution that's more fun!
+- Write a better solution that's more fun! ✅